 Live Traffic Grid

 • (Alternative layout) Live Traffic grid at the top and the Inspectors at the bottom (left for Request Inspectors and right for Response Inspectors).

-You can collapse the side panels Sessions and Requests and toggle the main layout to optimize your working space.
+You can collapse or expand the Snapshots and Requests side panels and toggle the main layout to optimize your working space.

+Live Traffic Grid